-- (1) Notwithstanding anything containing in this Act, While dealing with complaints violation of human rights members of the armed forces, the commission shall adopt the following procedure namely. - (a) it may, either on its own motion or on receipt of a petition seeka report from the Central Government - (b) after the receipt of the report, it may either not proceed with the complaint or, as the case may be, make its recommendations to that Government. - (2) The Central Government shall inform the commission of the action taken on the recommendatations within three months or suchy further time as the commission may allow. - (3) The commission shall publish its report together with its recommendations made to the Government - (4) The commission shall provide a copy of the report published under sub-section (3) to the petitioner or his representation,
+- (1) Notwithstanding anything containing in this Act, while dealing with complaints violation of human rights by members of the armed forces, the commission shall adopt the following procedure namely. - (a) it may, either on its own motion or on receipt of a petition seek a report from the Central Government ' - (b) after the receipt of the report, it may either not proceed with the complaint or, as the case may be, make its recommendations to that Government - (2) The Central Government shall inform the commission of the action taken on the recommendations within three months or such further time as the commission may allow. - (3) The commission shall publish its report together with its recommendations made to the Government. - (4) The commission shall provide a copy of the report published under sub-section (3) to the petitioner or his representation

-Annual and Special reports of the Commission.
+Annual and special reports of the Commission

-(1) The Commission shall submit an annual report to the Central Governemtn and to the State Governement concerned and may at any time submit special report on any matter which, in its opinion, is of such urgency or importance that is should not be deterred till submission of the annual report.

-(2) The Central Government and the State Government as the case may be, shall place the annual and special reports of the commission to be before each House or Parliament or the State Legislature respectively as the case may be, along with a memorandum of action taken or proposed to be taken on the recommendatation of the commission and the reasons for non-acceptance of the recommendations, if any
+- (1) The commission shall submit an annual report to the Central Government and to the State Government concerned and may at any time submit special reports on any matter which, in its opinion, is of such urgency or importance that it should not be deferred till submission of the annual report. - (2) The Central Government and the State Government as the case may be, shall place the annual and special reports of the commission to be before each House of Parliament or the State Legislature respectively as the case may be, along with a memorandum of action taken or proposed to be taken on the recommendations of the commission and the reasons for non-acceptance of the recommendations, if any.

-The Committe's recommendation are recommendation and these were taken with keen consideration by the Government..
+The Committee's recommendations are recommendary and these were taken with keen consideration by the Government.